Read the latest advice from ATAGI on who should get a fourth dose of COVID-19 vaccine.

 If you are aged 5 years or older, you can book a COVID-19 vaccination.

 Vaccination is also recommended for children ages 6 months to under 5 years in at risk population groups.
-Bookings will open for this group shortly.

 The ATAGI recommended doses and vaccines outlines which vaccines and doses are recommended for each age and population group.